MatsThieme/SnowballEngineTemplate/README.md

 #### Configurables
 Configurables contains engine files the user will edit during the development process.\
-e.g. InputType.d.ts for input mapping
+e.g. InputAction.d.ts for input mapping

 #### Prefabs
 Prefabs are functions that initialize a GameObject.